How to Grow Watermelon for Beginners

 What is the best way to plant watermelon in a garden, by seed, bulb, or plant?

-Watermelon plants start as seeds.
-In cooler climates with shorter growing seasons, you can start the seeds indoors 2-3 weeks before the last frost, then transplant the seedlings into your garden about two weeks after the last frost or when the soil has warmed up to at least 65° F.
+Watermelon plants are usually started by placing seeds directly into the soil.
+In cooler climates with shorter growing seasons, you can start the seeds indoors 2-3 weeks before the last frost to give you a bit of a head start.
+Once the seedlings are ready, you can then transplant them into your garden about two weeks after the last frost or when the soil has warmed up to at least 65° F.

 In warmer climates with a longer growing season, you can sow the seeds directly into the ground a week or two after the last frost and when the soil has warmed up to 65° F.